 So, leaving aside for a moment why anyone in the known universe would want to film packs of old ladies in activewear out on their morning

-The reason a drone would have to get so close is because their lenses are wide angle – they are designed to work best with fast movement and to capture as much of a scene as possible.
+The reason a drone would have to get so close is because their lenses are wide angle - they are designed to work best with fast movement and to capture as much of a scene as possible.
 The vast majority do not have zoom lenses and even those that do, such as the Mavic 2 Zoom, would be useless for spying because even with the improved focal range, they still have to get in close to capture anything resembling detail.
-Sure, you could buy a professional grade drone and stick a DSLR with a big old zoom on it, but nobody would go to those lengths because the drone would be extremely noisy and large and highly visible.
-So, given that a drone needs to get really close in order to capture anything close to resembling human features – they are singularly useless for spying because at the range they sound like a hornets nest of full alert.
+Sure, you could buy a professional grade drone and stick a DSLR with a big old zoom on it, but nobody would go to those lengths because the drone would be extremely noisy and large and as visible as the Good Year fucking Blimp.
+So, given that a drone needs to get really close in order to capture anything close to resembling human features - they are singularly useless for spying because at that range they sound like a hornets nest on full alert.

 So, to recap - they're noisy as fuck, have limited battery life, are (usually) lit up like a Christmas tree and have lenses that are utterly ill-suited to photographing the intimate details of humans.
 The bottom line is this - commercial drones are about as well-suited to spying on people as a shopping trolley is to off-roading through the desert.